Electronic Benefits Transfer (EBT) Fact Sheet for New Retailers

 The customer swipes the card in a Point of Sale device (POS) at the store and enters a four-digit Personal Identification Number (PIN).
 The clerk enters the exact amount of the food purchase on the POS.
 This amount is deducted from the household’s EBT SNAP account and credited within two banking days to the retailer’s bank account.

 All transactions are electronically processed and recorded.
-The US Department of Agriculture (USDA) has access to records of all transactions, including the date, time, and dollar amount, on all terminals.
+USDA has access to records of all transactions, including the date, time, and dollar amount, on all terminals.

 How do I get POS equipment for my store?

-First, you (the retailer) must be authorized by USDA, Food and Nutrition Service (FNS) to take SNAP benefits.
+First, you (the retailer) must be authorized by USDA, FNS to take SNAP benefits.
 Once your location is authorized under your ownership, you may:

 Usually within two weeks after you get your SNAP Permit from FNS and sign and return the completed agreement to the processor.
 The FNS office that approved your application or the processor will give you more information about this.